 Both Google Play Store and App Store have similar revenue sharing conditions.
 70% of the revenue goes to the developers, 30% goes to the store.

 Google Play is more developer and user-friendly than App Store.
 It is easier to use and well-organized.
 The categorization system of Google Play is more advanced as compared to App Store.
 At the same time, there are too many low-quality apps in Google Play.

 App Store is all about quality assurance.
 The process for getting approved in the App Store takes much more time and effort than the Google Play Store.
 The average iOS application’s quality is better than Android.
 App Store security system is also more efficient than the one in Google Play in Google Play.

 Android apps have a bigger number of in-app purchases — 22% against 17% with an average cost of a transaction of $10 against $30 in iOS apps.

 The average selling price of an Android smartphone is $261.
 At the same time, The iPhone’s Average Selling Price Hits a Record High of $873 in the US.
 The average income of iPhone users is higher than Android, iPhone users also make more in-app purchases.

 Statistically, women prefer Android more.
 At the same time, men prefer iOS.
-Android users are between 18 to 24 years old while iPhone users are more likely to be over 35.
+Android users are between 18 and 24 years old, while iPhone users are more likely to be over 35.
 Another interesting fact is that Android users are more politically conservative and introverted than iPhone users.
 Also, Android users are 29% more likely to save money, have a higher tendency to be followers rather than leaders, and live in the countryside.

-Back in the day, Android applications were developed using Java, and iOS used Objective-C. The world does not stand still and new languages have replaced the old ones.
+Back in the day, Android applications were developed using Java, and iOS used Objective-C. The world does not stand still, and new languages have replaced the old ones.
 Developers use Kotlin instead of Java, and Swift instead of Objective-C. The main advantages are that the development process is much faster with new technologies and the performance is still on a very high level.